Santos, SP (Brazil), 1973. Living/working in Tel Aviv (Israel).

 SOLO EXHIBITIONS

-2019 - Álbum Sem NomeGaleria Aura/Candida Tabet Arquitetura, São Paulo/SP (Brasil)
+2019 - Álbum Sem NomeGaleria Aura/Candida Tabet Arquitetura, Curator: Lucas Velloso, São Paulo/SP (Brasil)

 2004 - HALEX CRUX, MOST, São Paulo/SP (Brasil)